 Percentage of listings with price cuts: 14.6%

-We might be biased, but we think New York deserves the number one spot for more than the fact that house hunting is easier than in, say, Pittsburgh.
-After all, it’s the one place where adrenaline junkies, pizza aficionados, and—of course—design lovers peacefully coexist.
-Between the globally inspired homes that await in Brooklyn, cozy day trips upstate, and down-right rad laundromats, there’s something for every resident to love.
-And once you finally do snag the perfect apartment or townhouse, who knows, you might find yourself living next door to Blake Lively and Jennifer Lawrence.
+We might be biased, but we think New York deserves the top spot for more than just the fact that house hunting is easier than in, say, Pittsburgh.
+Between the globally inspired homes that await in Brooklyn, cozy day trips, and downright rad laundromats, there’s something for every local.
+And once you finally do snag the perfect apartment or townhouse, who knows, you might find yourself living next door to Blake Lively or Jennifer Lawrence.

 Median home value: $283,800